 Sending Channels on Channels.
-Imagine two clients that need to cooperate in their interaction with the server: one client establishes a connection, selects the neg operation, and sends the argument; the second client receives the result.
-After selecting neg, the first client must provide the second with the channel to the server.
-In order to do so, both clients must share a name of type ?(?Int.End).End (call this type S) and establish a connection for the sole purpose of transmitting the server channel.
+Imagine two clients which need to cooperate in their interaction with the server: one client establishes a connection, selects the neg operation, and sends the argument; the second client receives the result.
+After selecting neg and sending the argument, the first client must provide the second with the channel to the server.
+In order to do so, both clients must share a name of type ?(?Int.End).End (called S below) and establish a connection for the sole purpose of transmitting the server channel.